Generation loss: Digital generation loss

-Used correctly, digital technology can eliminate generation loss.
+When used correctly, digital technology can eliminate generation loss.
 This implies the exclusive use of lossless compression codecs or uncompressed data from recording or creation until the final lossy encode for distribution through internet streaming or optical discs.
-Copying a digital file gives an exact copy if the equipment is operating properly.
+Copying a digital file gives an exact copy if the equipment is operating properly which eliminates generation loss caused by copying, while reencoding digital files with lossy compression codecs can cause generation loss.
 This trait of digital technology has given rise to awareness of the risk of unauthorized copying.
 Before digital technology was widespread, a record label, for example, could be confident knowing that unauthorized copies of their music tracks were never as good as the originals.

 Generation loss can still occur when using lossy video or audio compression codecs as these introduce artifacts into the source material with each encode or reencode.
 Lossy compression codecs such as Apple ProRes, Advanced Video Coding and mp3 are very widely used as they allow for dramatic reductions on file size while being indistinguishable from the uncompressed or losslessly compressed original for viewing purposes.
 The only way to avoid generation loss is by using uncompressed or losslessly compressed files; which may be expensive from a storage standpoint as they require larger amounts of storage space in flash memory or hard drives per second of runtime.
-Uncompressed video requires a high data rate; for example, a 1080p video at 30 frames per second can require up to 370 megabytes per second.
+Uncompressed video requires a high data rate; for example, a 1080p video at 60 frames per second require approximately 370 megabytes per second.
 Lossy codecs make Blu-rays and streaming video over the internet feasible since neither can deliver the amounts of data needed for uncompressed or losslessly compressed video at acceptable frame rates and resolutions.
 Images can suffer from generation loss in the same way video and audio can.

 Processing a lossily compressed file rather than an original usually results in more loss of quality than generating the same output from an uncompressed original.
 For example, a low-resolution digital image for a web page is better if generated from an uncompressed raw image than from an already-compressed JPEG file of higher quality.